AstralLing/AstralLing/README.md

 - ⚡ Fun fact: ...
 -->

-- ❤️ I'm an OIer in CHN, learning C++ and interested in Javascript & CSS.
+- ❤️ I'm an OIer in CHN, learning C++ and interested in JavaScript.
-- 🍥 Currently concentrating on competitive programming.
+- 🍥 Preparing for university entrance exam.
-- ⭐ USACO Platinum, AFOIer.
+- ⭐ USACO Platinum.

 > Always fall short of the goal.
 Maybe this is just the irony of fate.